GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

 # Conditionals

-## Condition Shortcutting
+## Condition Shortcuts

-In C++ condition statements are shortcutted, which means as soon as the condition is met, the expression is not evaluated any further.
+In C++ condition statements are shortcut, which means as soon as the condition is met, the expression is not evaluated any further.
 Conditions are evaluated from left to right  This can be significant if one of the expressions being evaluated is a function, because it may or may not be called.
 If it needs to be called regardless of the other condition, then either place it first, or place the function outside of the evaluation with multiple conditions.

 ```c++
 // if express1 is false express2 will never be evaluated